 About the Practice

-D’Amico & Mauck, DDS proudly serves patients and families in the Aurora area under the leadership of Dr. Matt Mauck and Dr. Andrew Ricci!
+Mauck & Ricci, DDS proudly serves patients and families in the Aurora area under the leadership of Dr. Matt Mauck and Dr. Andrew Ricci!
 Dr. Mauck and Dr. Ricci both have several years of experience and expertise in a wide range of fields and their practice is pleased to offer many available services, including dental implants!
 If you have any questions about dental implants or believe one of yours is failing, don’t hesitate to schedule an appointment online or by phone: (303) 745-1400.